A recent report from the Legal Aid Justice Center found that one in every six Virginia drivers has a suspended license.

 3. Vehicular Felonies

-In Virginia, judges typically punish all motor vehicle felonies with license suspensions or revocations.
+In Virginia, judges typically punish all motor vehicle felonies with license suspension or revocation.

-This means that you’ll lose your license as a result of encoded procedures, rather than due to a criminal conviction.
+This means that you’ll lose your license as a result of encoded procedures, rather than as a result of a specific criminal conviction.

 The most common example of this fact is a license suspension due to DMV demerit points (which we outline in the next section).